 We need your help!

-If you are between the ages of 6-29 in Ontario, or a parent/guardian of a young person, please click here where you will find more information, a consent form, and the survey to fill out.
+If you are between the ages of 6-29 in Ontario, or a parent/guardian of a young person, complete the survey below.
 The entire process takes under 10 minutes.
-As a thank you for your time and feedback, anyone who completes the survey will be eligible for a free prize draw that includes tickets to a future home game or a special apparel package with swag from your choice of the Toronto Argos, Toronto FC, Toronto Maple Leafs, or Toronto Raptors valued at $1,000.
-If you are connected to youth in Ontario, please share this page as widely as possible with your networks.
+As a thank you for your time and feedback, anyone who completes the survey will be eligible for a free prize draw that includes tickets to a future home game or a special apparel package with swag from your choice of the Toronto Argos, Toronto FC, Toronto Maple Leafs, or Toronto Raptors which is valued at $1,000.

 Research